 The traditional one is based and calculated on the emperor’s ruling period.
 Both the dates are mentioned in the official documents.

 The traditional year is given a name, it is not exactly a year, it is more like an era, for now since 1989, “an era of peace and tranquility” is being observed.

-03-China will cross the threshold of the year 4716: The Chinese calendar is cyclic and is based on the astronomical cycle of Jupiter.
+The Chinese calendar is cyclic and is based on the astronomical cycle of Jupiter.
 Within 60 years the Jupiter revolves around the sun 5 times and that is the five elements of the Chinese calendar.